Changelog for TUFLOW 2025.1.0

 Enhancement to SGS Sheet Flow Approach

-Two new approaches (working in conjunction) have been implemented to improve how sheet flow is handled in models using SGS.
-The new methods can significantly improve the prediction of velocity magnitude and direction for cells experiencing sheet flow.
+A new approach has been implemented to improve how sheet flow is handled in models using SGS.
+The new method can significantly improve the prediction of velocity magnitudes and direction for cells experiencing sheet flow.

-Note, if these new methods are being used, they should be used in conjunction.
-Additionally, it has been noticed that they can affect the cell size convergence in direct rainfall models, therefore it is recommended to perform cell size sensitivity.
+Note, it has been noticed that this command can affect the cell size convergence in direct rainfall models, therefore it is recommended to perform cell size sensitivity if using this command with Method B

 Method B